 - in other pumpkin desserts like this Sugar free Pumpkin Custard

 - as a stir in for coffee and coffee drinks (think Homemade Pumpkin Spice Lattes!) or this Coffee Substitute for those of you avoiding caffeine.
 It would be great in tea too!

 - add to whipped cream

-- add to popcorn with sweetener for a fun pumpkin pie popcorn
+- top popcorn with this a sweetened version of this blend for a fun pumpkin pie popcorn.

-- on savory dishes like this Moroccan Chicken with Couscous
+- on savory dishes like this Ground Beef Curry

 That's it!
-Now that you know how to make pumpkin pie spice, you are armed and ready for a pumpkin-baking fest (like I hope to have here soon).
-And if you love pumpkin as much as we do, you'll love these Soft Pumpkin Cookies!
+Now that you know how to make pumpkin pie spice, you're armed and ready for a pumpkin-baking fest.

 Want to try your hand at some of my other handy-dandy spice recipes?
 How about: